Queen Maud Land: Geography

 Queen Maud Land extends from the boundary with Coats Land in the west to the boundary with Enderby Land in the east, and is divided into the Princess Martha Coast, Princess Astrid Coast, Princess Ragnhild Coast, Prince Harald Coast and Prince Olav Coast.
 The territory is estimated to cover around 2700000 sqkm, which roughly corresponds to the sizes of India, Argentina or Kazakhstan.
 The limits of the claim, put forth in 1939, did not fix the northern and southern limits other than as "the mainland beach in Antarctica ... with the land that lies beyond this beach and the sea beyond".
-The sea that extends off the coast between the longitudal limits of Queen Maud Land is generally called King Haakon VII Sea.
+The sea that extends off the coast between the longitudinal limits of Queen Maud Land is generally called King Haakon VII Sea.

-There is no ice-free land at the coast, which consists of a 20 to 30 m wall of ice almost throughout the entire territory.
+There is very limited ice-free land at the coast, in the vicinity of Japan's Showa station.
+The remainder of the coast consists of a 20 to 30 m wall of ice almost throughout the entire territory.
 It is thus only possible to disembark from a ship in a few places.
 Some 150 to 200 km from the coast, rocky peaks pierce the ice cap, itself at a mean height of around 2000 m above sea level, with the highest point at Jøkulkyrkja (3148 m) in the Mühlig-Hofmann Mountains.
 The other major mountain ranges are the Heimefront Range, Orvin Mountains, Wohlthat Mountains and Sør Rondane Mountains.

 Geologically, the ground of Queen Maud Land is dominated by Precambrian gneiss, formed c.
 1 to 1.2 Ga, before the creation of the supercontinent Gondwana.
 The mountains consist mostly of crystalline and granitic rocks, formed c.
 500 to 600 Ma in the Pan-African orogeny during the assembly of Gondwana.
 In the farthest western parts of the territory, there are younger sedimentary and volcanic rocks.
 Research on the thickness of the ice has revealed that without the ice, the coast would be similar to those of Norway and Greenland, with deep fjords and islands.